Projective geometry and the quaternionic Feix-Kaledin construction: Motivation and overview of the construction

 whose fibre over $(x,\tx)$ is $\Proj(x\ds \tx)$. \end{prop} \begin{proof} The fibre of the map $Z\setminus\Proj(W\hp)\to \Proj(W\am); [w+\tilde w]\mapsto [\tilde w]$ over $\tx\in \Proj(W\am)$ is $\Proj(W\hp\ds\tx)\setminus\Proj(W\hp)$.
 Any $1$-dimensional subspace of $W\hp\ds\tx$ transverse to $W\hp$ is the graph of linear map $\tx\to W\hp$, yielding an isomorphism $\Proj(W\hp\ds\tx)\setminus\Proj(W\hp)\to \Hom(\tx,W\hp)$.
 The isomorphism of $Z\setminus\Proj(W\am)$ with $\Hom(\cO_{W\hp}(-1),W\am)$ is analogous, and $\smash{\hat Z}$ is the blow-up of $Z$ because (see~\S\ref{s:pb-blow-up}) the blow-up of a vector space $E$ at the origin is isomorphic to the total space of the tautological bundle $\cO_E(-1)\to\Proj(E)$. \end{proof} Thus $Z$ may be obtained from $\Proj(W\hp)\times\Proj(W\am)$ by gluing together the vector bundles $\Hom(\cO_{W\hp}(-1),W\am)\to\Proj(W\hp)$ and $\Hom(\cO_{W\am}(-1),W\hp)\to\Proj(W\am)$ to obtain a blow-down of $\Proj(\cO(-1,0)\ds\cO(0,-1))$ along its two canonical (``zero and infinity'') sections.
 Each fibre $\Proj(x\ds \tx)$ then maps to a projective line in $Z$ with normal bundle isomorphic to $\cO_{x\ds \tx}(1) \tp\C^{2n}$, and these are the fibres of $Z$ over $S\sub M$.

 This picture generalizes using an extension to quaternionic manifolds, introduced by S.~Salamon~\cite{Sal0,Sal}, of Penrose's twistor theory for self-dual conformal manifolds~\cite{AHS,Pen}.
 The \emph{twistor space} of a quaternionic $4n$-manifold $(M,\qs)$---or, for $n=1$, a self-dual conformal manifold---is the total space $Z$ of the $2$-sphere bundle $\pi_M\colon Z\to M$ of elements of $\qs$ which square to $-1$.
-Salamon showed that $Z$ admits a integrable complex structure (and hence is a holomorphic $(2n+1)$-manifold) such that the involution $\rs$ of $Z$ sending $J$ to $-J$ is antiholomorphic, and the fibres of $\pi_M$ are \emph{real twistor lines}, i.e., holomorphically embedded, $\rs$-invariant projective lines with normal bundle isomorphic to $\cO(1)\tp\C^{2n}$.
+Salamon showed that $Z$ admits an integrable complex structure (and hence is a holomorphic $(2n+1)$-manifold) such that the involution $\rs$ of $Z$ sending $J$ to $-J$ is antiholomorphic, and the fibres of $\pi_M$ are \emph{real twistor lines}, i.e., holomorphically embedded, $\rs$-invariant projective lines with normal bundle isomorphic to $\cO(1)\tp\C^{2n}$.
 The following converse will be crucial to our main construction.

-\begin{result} Let $Z$ be a holomorphic $(2n+1)$-manifold equipped with an antiholomorphic involution $\rs\colon Z\to Z$ containing a real twistor line on which $\rs$ has no fixed points.
-Then the space of such real twistor lines is a $4n$-dimensional quaternionic manifold $(M,\qs)$ such that $(Z,\rs)$ is locally isomorphic to its twistor space. \end{result}
+\begin{result} Let $Z$ be a holomorphic $(2n+1)$-manifold equipped with an antiholomorphic involution $\rs\colon Z\to Z$ containing a real twistor line $u$ on which $\rs$ has no fixed points.
+Then the space of such real twistor lines \textup(i.e., those with no fixed points of $\rho$\textup) is a $4n$-dimensional quaternionic manifold $(M,\qs)$ such that $(Z,\rs)$ is locally isomorphic to its twistor space. \end{result}

 For hyperk\"ahler and quaternionic K\"ahler manifolds, this result is due to N.~Hitchin et al.~\cite{HKLR} and C.~LeBrun~\cite{LeBrun} respectively.
 H. Pedersen and Y-S. Poon~\cite{PP} establish an extension to general quaternionic manifolds, although they assume that $Z$ is foliated by real twistor lines.
 However, the Kodaira deformation space~\cite{KK} of $u$ is a holomorphic $4n$-manifold $M\cx$ with a real structure $\rs_M$ whose fixed points are real twistor lines.
 It follows that the real twistor lines form a real-analytic submanifold $M$ of $M\cx$ with real dimension $4n$, which is enough to establish the above result, following~\cite{BE,HKLR,LeBrun,PP}.